sealad886/ollamautil/README.md

 ## Features
 1. **Copy**: Migrate files between internal and external cache folders.
 2. **Toggle**: Switch between internal and external cache folders.
-3. **Remove**: Remove one or more models from the internal or external cache.
+3. **Remove**: Select one or more (including a range) models to remove from your Ollama cache.
 4. **Pull**: Pull selected models from Ollama.com (in some cases, can help to repair damaged cache).
+5. **Push**: Push selected models to Ollama.com (must have an Ollama.com account and ).

 ## Usage
 Run the utility by executing `python ollamautil.py` in your terminal/command prompt.
 Select a feature from the main menu:
 ```
+0. Display cache contents
 1: Copy cache
 2: Toggle internal/external cache
 3: Remove from cache